Cookies

 Art and the Women’s Movement in the UK 1970–1990

-The research group is connected to a forthcoming exhibition at Tate Britain which will be held from October 2023 – April 2024 and will then travel to The Whitworth where its content will emphasise regional contexts, particularly that of the North of England.
-The exhibition, curated by Linsey Young, with Zuzana Flaskova will provide a re-framing of British art history that foregrounds the work of female artists engaged with the women’s movement.
-It is the first exhibition of its kind that will tell this story from a British perspective.
-We anticipate that the exhibition will include 100 artists and artist collectives working between 1970 – 1990 whose work is closely linked to political and social activism, topics that will be explored include: Miss World Protests, the Women’s Liberation Art group conferences, Greenham Common, Punk and Rock Against Racism, the emergence of women in the Black British Art Movement, South Asian women artists and lesbian artists and AIDS activism.
-Generating new research and forming collaborative relationships across the country is an essential part of this research.
+The research group was connected to an exhibition at Tate Britain which was held from October 2023 – April 2024 and then travelled to The Whitworth where its content emphasised regional contexts, particularly that of the North of England.
+The exhibition, curated by Linsey Young with Zuzana Flaskova provided a re-framing of British art history that foregrounded the work of female artists engaged with the women’s movement.
+It was the first exhibition of its kind that told this story from a British perspective.
+The exhibition included works by 100 artists and artist collectives working between 1970 – 1990 whose work is closely linked to political and social activism.
+Topics explored included: Miss World Protests, the Women’s Liberation Art group conferences, Greenham Common, Punk and Rock Against Racism, the emergence of women in the Black British Art Movement, South Asian women artists and lesbian artists and AIDS activism.
+Generating new research and forming collaborative relationships across the country was an essential part of this research.

 • Who were the artists who were making work in this period and how were they connected to one another?